diem-project/diem-docs/reference/en/20 - Send mails.markdown

     webmaster@mysite.com

-you can use several email adresses, both static and variables one, and the "Name <email>" syntax.
+you can use several email adresses, both static and variables one, and provide both name and email.

     other-mail@domain.com, %user_email%, Sergio <sergio@mysite.com>